aditosoftware/confirmingTrustManager/README.md

 # ConfirmingTrustManager

 A java implementation that can validate a X509Certificate with several TrustManagers (eg ones using the keystore of Windows or Java).
-The Java TrustManager will be used as default.
+The Java TrustManager will be used as default, unless there is a keystore set in the systemProperties.
 In case of a not trusted certificate a JDialog will be shown.
-It gives further information on the cause together with an error code in the favored language of the OS.
+It gives further information on the cause, together with an error code in the favored language of the OS.

 A revoked certificate will always end in a RevocationException.
 Otherwise the dialog can differentiate between following